What are Cash Flow Drivers?

 - Tax Rate % – Varies by Jurisdiction and Corporate Structure

-The extent to how much each factor contributes to the net change in cash will differ by the company as well as the industry.
+The extent to which each factor contributes to the net change in cash will differ by the company and the industry.

 Learning to identify the specific drivers with the most significant impact on the valuation of a company directly improves the accuracy of financial forecasts.

 For instance, in the case of a highly capital-intensive company, an extensive amount of time should be spent on assessing historical capital expenditures and management projections due to how substantial of an impact CapEx is on the cash flows of the company.